AndrewKong702/AndrewKong702/README.md

 With your help, maybe his dream will come true one day.

 ## Why Depeng Loves Ubisoft Shanghai
-The city with cyberpunk style, the precious pearl of China, the Paris in the mysterious Eastern.
+The city with cyberpunk style.

+The precious pearl of China.

+The Paris in the mysterious Eastern.

 And the Ubisoft whom Depeng fall in love with.